hpc/quo-vadis/README.md

 ```

 ### Build Options
-Below is a table of build options for quo-vadis.
-Options can be specified in a
+Below is a table of build options for quo-vadis (QV).
+Options can be specified
-variety of ways using `cmake` or `ccmake`.
+in a variety of ways using `cmake` or `ccmake`.
 For example,
 ```shell
 cmake -DQV_GPU_SUPPORT=OFF -DQV_FORTRAN_SUPPORT=OFF ..
 ```